Cultivating A Living Classroom

 The Farm serves as a living classroom to enrich Stonehill students’ academic and service endeavors—providing them with a unique opportunity to actively engage in social justice issues pertaining to food in neighboring communities, particularly our neighboring town of Brockton, MA.

 Each semester, an average of 10 faculty bring classes ranging from Religion to History to Environmental Science to The Farm for discussions, tours, and work sessions.
 Since its establishment in 2011, many Stonehill students have been inspired by their work at The Farm and have gone on to pursue careers in food justice, social justice and sustainable agriculture domestically and internationally.
+Faculty are encouraged to promote the experience of volunteering at the farm.
+We request that students are required to volunteer a certain number of times rather than a precise number of hours to allow them to focus on the experience.

 Bring Your Class to The Farm